 Building on what Malmhake shared, it is interesting that so many CEOs, entrepreneurs, and even successful individuals in industries ranging from professional athletics to entertainment and beyond, attribute so much of what they do to the act of not-doing.
 Even the legendary NBA coach, Phil Jackson, believed enough in the importance of mindfulness that he instilled the habit in the teams he coached.

 So the next time you ask yourself what you can do to be more successful, as a leader of an organization or as an individual, it’s worth also asking how often you’re taking time to yourself.
-Sometimes, less is more, slowing down allows you to move faster, and sitting in silence for five or ten minutes is what sparks your next big idea.Opinions expressed here by Contributors are their own.
+Sometimes, less is more, slowing down allows you to move faster, and sitting in silence for five or ten minutes is what sparks your next big idea.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.